tryforge/ForgeDB/README.md

     ]
 })
 ```
-And voi-la, you bot now has been connected to a local database on your android device using termux.
+Congratulations, you have now successfully connected your local DB on your android device using termux.

 <h3 align="center">Events</h3><hr>